 Set Decorators

-Expert set decorators bringing Chinese interiors to life—from imperial palace chambers to contemporary Shanghai elegance.
+Pro set decorators who bring Chinese interiors to life—from imperial palace chambers to sleek modern Shanghai rooms.

-A set decorator selects and arranges the furnishings, artwork, drapery, and decorative details that bring a production designer's vision to life on screen.
-In China, this means working within millennia of design heritage—from the lacquered furniture and silk screens of Ming and Qing dynasty interiors to the Art Deco glamour of 1930s Shanghai and the minimalist aesthetics of contemporary Chinese design.
+A set decorator picks and arranges the furnishings, artwork, drapery, and small details that bring a production designer's vision to the screen.
+In China, that means drawing on thousands of years of design heritage.
+The palette runs from the lacquered furniture and silk screens of Ming and Qing interiors to the Art Deco glamour of 1930s Shanghai and the clean lines of modern Chinese design.

-We connect you with Chinese set decorators who know where to source locally—from Beijing's Panjiayuan antique market and Liulichang cultural street to Hengdian's standing period sets and Shanghai's Dongtai Road dealers.
-Our network covers all major production regions, with professionals experienced in dressing everything from imperial courtyards to modern Shenzhen penthouses.
+We connect you with Chinese set decorators who know where to source close to home.
+Their beat spans Beijing's Panjiayuan antique market and Liulichang cultural street, Hengdian's standing period sets, and Shanghai's Dongtai Road dealers.
+Our network covers every major production region, with pros who can dress anything from an imperial courtyard to a modern Shenzhen penthouse.

 ACT 01